Best Robotic Pool Cleaners (2026)

 Dolphin Nautilus CC Plus vs Polaris 9550 Sport

 Both are corded, wall-climbing workhorses.
 The Nautilus CC Plus is the better all-rounder for standard inground pools (better filtration, app smarts, ~$899).
-The Polaris 9550 Sport brings a 70 ft swivel cable and stronger suction tuned for larger pools up to 60 ft (~$1,099), plus a remote for spot cleaning. [src1, src2, src7]
+The Polaris 9550 Sport brings a 70 ft swivel cable and stronger suction tuned for larger pools up to 60 ft (~$999), plus a remote for spot cleaning.
+The two are now only ~$100 apart, so pool size — not budget — should decide. [src1, src2, src7]

 Pick Dolphin Nautilus CC Plus if: you have a typical inground pool up to 50 ft and want the best-value corded all-rounder.